Transport in Uzbekistan: Highways

 As of 2005, Uzbekistan had 84400 km of roads, about 72000 km of which were paved.
 The road infrastructure is deteriorating, particularly outside of Tashkent.
 No significant highway projects were underway in 2006.
 In the early 2000s, U.S. engineers improved some roads around the port of Termez to facilitate movement of humanitarian supplies to Afghanistan.
 Uzbekistan is a member country of the United Nations’ Asian Highway Network, and several national roads are designated as part of the network.

-There are some parts of the roads considered as freeways, although mostly in a state of complete neglect and disrepair since the collapse of the Soviet Union.
-The ring road around Tashkent is about 70 km long, and completely multilaned, although it lacks a carriageway separation in most sections.

 The M39 Highway, connecting Tashkent and Samarkand is a 4-laned road in some 300 km of its length, although poorly maintained and without carriageway separation in most of its length.
 In January, 2017, the Kazakhstan and Uzbekistan governments made an agreement to reopen the 65 km section of this highway which passed through Kazakhstan that had been closed for ten years, avoiding the detour via Guliston.
 The M37 Highway starts from Samarkand, reaching west to the Turkmen border, via Navoiy and Bukhara.
 The A373 Highway starts from Tashkent, going east through Kokand of Fergana Region, and ends at the Kyrgyz border.

 In September 2019, The Asian Infrastructure Investment Bank proposed the Bukhara Road Network Improvement Project to improve the multiple assets of cross-border roads in Bukhara and the road networks in Karakalpakstan and Khorezm regions.
-The project finances were approved in June of 2020 and has been estimated to take 214.7 million USD.
+The project finances were approved in June of 2020 and were estimated to take 214.7 million USD.

 Highway classification

 The highways in Uzbekistan are divided into three groups based on the level of their significance whose names differ by a prefix on their code.
 On July 2024, in a cabinet ruling, the Soviet-era highway numbers were retained for "roads of international significance", but the road numbering was overhauled for "roads of state significance" and "roads of local significance".

-This superceded and annulled an earlier cabinet ruling from August 2010, which affirmed and documented the same 3 levels of roadway, but retaining the codes from the Soviet era.
+This superseded and annulled an earlier cabinet ruling from August 2010, which affirmed and documented the same 3 levels of roadway, but retaining the codes from the Soviet era.

 Below are the "highways of international significance", with a prefix "M" or "A", inheritted from the Soviet road network.